Southern Utah seeks revenge against Utah Tech - SUU News

 Article by: Chevy Blackburn

-Photos courtesy of andengarfield@suu.edu
+Photo courtesy of andengarfield@suu.edu